GoogleCloudPlatform/docker-credential-gcr/README.md

 By default, the helper searches for GCR credentials in the following order:

+1. In the helper's private credential store (i.e. those stored via `docker-credential-gcr gcr-login`)
+1. From the `gcloud` SDK (i.e. the one printed via `gcloud config config-helper --force-auth-refresh --format='value(credential.access_token)'`).
 1. In a JSON file whose path is specified by the GOOGLE_APPLICATION_CREDENTIALS environment variable.
-2. In a JSON file in a location known to the helper.
+1. In a JSON file in a location known to the helper:
-	On Windows, this is %APPDATA%/gcloud/application_default_credentials.json.
+	* On Windows, this is `%APPDATA%/gcloud/application_default_credentials.json`.
-	On other systems, $HOME/.config/gcloud/application_default_credentials.json.
+	* On other systems, `$HOME/.config/gcloud/application_default_credentials.json`.
-3. On Google App Engine, it uses the appengine.AccessToken function.
+1. On Google App Engine, it uses the `appengine.AccessToken` function.
-4. On Google Compute Engine and Google App Engine Managed VMs, it fetches the credentials of the _service account_ associated with the VM from the metadata server (if available).
+1. On Google Compute Engine, Kubernetes Engine, and App Engine Managed VMs, it fetches the credentials of the _service account_ associated with the VM from the metadata server (if available).
-5. From the `gcloud` SDK (i.e. the one printed via `gcloud config config-helper --force-auth-refresh --format='value(credential.access_token)'`).
-6. In the helper's private credential store (i.e. those stored via `docker-credential-gcr gcr-login`)

 Users may limit or re-order how the helper searches for GCR credentials using `docker-credential-gcr config --token-source`.
-Numbers 1-4 above are designated by the "env" source, 5 by "gcloud" and 6 by "store".
-Multiple sources are separated by commas, and the default is "env, gcloud, store".
+Number 1 above is designated by the `store`, 2 by `gcloud`, and 3-6 by `env` (which cannot be individually restricted or re-ordered).
+Multiple sources are separated by commas, and the default is `"store, gcloud, env"`.

 **Examples:**